The above is not a finite list - if you have another request then pass it by your teacher for approval.

 An online teaching module on 1917 with a great section of primary sources including revolutionary songs, pictures and maps.

-HYPOTHESIS: The downfall of the Tsarist regime in Russia was due to a combination of Nicholas's own weaknesses and failures, the growth of grievances by broad groups of citizens, and the impact on Russia of major events of the time.
+HYPOTHESIS: While much of the responsibility for the downfall of Tsar Nicholas can be attributed to his own weaknesses and failures, the growth of grievances by broad groups of citizens, and the impact on Russia of major events of the time were also very important contributors.

 KEY QUESTION: What were the consequences of the Tsar's involvement of Russia in WWI?